maneatingape/advent-of-code-rust/README.md

 The project is structured as a library crate with a module per year and a sub-module for each day to allow convenient testing and benchmarking.
 Continuous integration is provided using [GitHub Actions](https://docs.github.com/en/actions) with 100% test coverage based on the example inputs from each day.

+Each solution is thoroughly commented to help explain the approach, browse the source or checkout the online [rustdocs](https://maneatingape.github.io/advent-of-code-rust/aoc/).

 [![Rust CI](https://github.com/maneatingape/advent-of-code-rust/actions/workflows/rust.yml/badge.svg)](https://github.com/maneatingape/advent-of-code-rust/actions)

 ## Years